Aliases for ITGA2 Gene

 GeneCards Summary for ITGA2 Gene

 ITGA2 (Integrin Subunit Alpha 2) is a Protein Coding gene.
-Diseases associated with ITGA2 include glycoprotein ia deficiency and thrombocytopenia.
-Among its related pathways are Platelet activation, signaling and aggregation and Sertoli-Sertoli Cell Junction Dynamics.
-GO annotations related to this gene include protein heterodimerization activity and integrin binding.
-An important paralog of this gene is ITGA8.
+Diseases associated with ITGA2 include Bleeding Disorder, Platelet-Type, 9 and Bleeding Disorder, Platelet-Type, 11.
+Among its related pathways are MET promotes cell motility and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and integrin binding.
+An important paralog of this gene is ITGA1.

 Integrin alpha-2/beta-1 is a receptor for laminin, collagen, collagen C-propeptides, fibronectin and E-cadherin.
 It recognizes the proline-hydroxylated sequence G-F-P-G-E-R in collagen.
 It is responsible for adhesion of platelets and other cells to collagens, modulation of collagen and collagenase gene expression, force generation and organization of newly synthesized extracellular matrix.